Dipakece701/implementation-plan-Azure-function/DAY6/meeting_notes.md

 >
 >The remaining 7 tasks, #30166 through #30172, are created and ready for implementation.
 These cover "diagnostic settings", "inbound access restrictions", "Durable Orchestrator failure alerting", "Application Insights for the cost-ingestion app", "the Y1 Consumption tier decision", "Key Vault RBAC", and managed identity for the UUDRI apps.
 >
->Sam added comment on Ticket #30165 so I'll work on it.
+>Sam added comment on Ticket #30174 and Ticket #30167 so I'll work on it.
 >
 > There is No blockers from my side.
 That's all form my side Thankyou